 In Media Studies you will develop your analytical skills, allowing you to deconstruct a range of media products, including magazine covers, film trailers and adverts.
 In order to do this you will learn the technical vocabulary required, including camerawork, editing and sound.

-Alongside this, you will also learn how to design a range of media artefacts, using the software Photoshop.
+In addition to this, you will also learn how to design a range of media artefacts, using the software Photoshop.
 This will enable you to manipulate photographs and create your own designs, transferring the analytical theory to practice.

 Component 1: Media Products, Industries and Audiences: